 If you decide to proceed, we handle the application, underwriting, and carrier placement across 20+ Canadian insurers.
 You're not locked into a single company.
 We find the right structure from the right carrier for your situation.

-Most financial advisors know the names of these strategies.
+Read the case →Most financial advisors know the names of these strategies.
 Few have the depth to structure them correctly for an incorporated Canadian business owner — or the carrier relationships to place them competitively.

 If you're skeptical, good.
 You should be.
 Here's what most clients ask before the Gap Analysis.